 - Mozilla Thunderbird

-Microsoft Outlook users can synchronize their mail, contacts, and calendars with Google Workspace using G Suite Sync for Microsoft Outlook (GSSMO).
-For details, see Synchronize Google Workspace with Outlook.
+Microsoft Outlook users can synchronize their mail, contacts, and calendars with Google Workspace using Google Workspace Sync for Microsoft Outlook (GWSMO).
+For details, go to Synchronize Google Workspace with Outlook.

 - Read Gmail messages on other email clients using POP

 - Sync Google Workspace Gmail with an IMAP client